Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 - For example, if ``TP_SSR = 2`` and ``TP_CASC_LEN = 3``, the matrix will be divided into ``2 * 3 = 6`` parts.
 The columns of the matrix will be split by ``TP_CASC_LEN`` and the rows by ``TP_SSR``.
 Each part is sent to a specific kernel via its corresponding RTP port.

 **Matrix Format**:
-- The matrix must be provided in a column-major format, where columns are stored contiguously in memory.
+- The matrix must be provided in a column-major format, where the elements of the columns are stored contiguously in memory.
 This ensures compatibility with the kernel's processing requirements.
 - If the matrix is not in column-major format, it must be transposed before being supplied to the RTP ports.

 **RTP Port Connections**: